 I have been fortunate to combine my love of travel with my passion for helping others.
 I traveled to Nicaragua in 2008 to volunteer as a paediatric physiotherapy assistant as well as the Sports Medicine Trainer for the Diriangen professional soccer team.
 In 2014, I had the pleasure of volunteering with osteopathic practitioners from around the world with Osteopathy Without Borders in Peru.

-Originally from Saskatchewan, I had the privilege of being brought up in a bilingual household and I am happy to be able to speak English and French with you during your consultation.
+Originally from Saskatchewan, I had the privilege of being brought up in a bilingual household and I am happy to offer consultations in English and in French.

-Diploma in Osteopathy, Manual Practice (D.O.M.P.), Canadian College of Osteopathy, 2015
+- Diploma in Osteopathy, Manual Practice (D.O.M.P.), Canadian College of Osteopathy

-B.Sc.
-Kin (with distinction) University of Saskatchewan, 2008
+- B.Sc.
+Kin (with distinction) University of Saskatchewan

 - Osteopathy B.C.: Professional Member 2017-present